kenibrewer/dotfiles/README.md

 If you are forking this repository, don't forget to change the following places:

 - [`README.md`](./README.md)
-  - Replace all occurrences of `https://git.io/felipecrs-dotfiles` with `https://raw.githubusercontent.com/<your-username>/dotfiles/HEAD/scripts/install_dotfiles.sh`
+  - Replace all occurrences of `https://raw.githubusercontent.com/kenibrewer/dotfiles/HEAD/scripts/install_dotfiles.sh` with `https://raw.githubusercontent.com/<your-username>/dotfiles/HEAD/scripts/install_dotfiles.sh`
 - [`scripts/install_dotfiles.sh`](./scripts/install_dotfiles.sh)
-  - Replace all occurrences of `felipecrs` with `<your-username>`
+  - Replace all occurrences of `kenibrewer` with `<your-username>`
 - [`home/.chezmoi.yaml.tmpl`](./home/.chezmoi.yaml.tmpl)
   - Change the name and email to yours.